 Metasploitable 2 is available at:

-The compressed file is about 800 MB and can take up to 30 minutes to download.
+The compressed file is about 800 MB and can take a while to download over a slow connection.
 After you have downloaded the Metasploitable 2 file, you will need to unzip the file to see its contents.

 Powering on Metasploitable 2